pghvlaans/sbotools/README.md

   * sbotool: Explicitly require the clear capability.
   * sbotool: Get updated dimensions after the terminal resize prompt.
   * SBO::Lib: Add an exit code for missing terminal capabilities.
+  * sboinstall, sboupgrade: Lint the value of $PKGTYPE, if set.

 #### 4.4 - 2026-08-07
   * sboupgrade: Accept -A for --all-plus-failures.